christytan/OCI-GoldenGate/README.md

 - Learn how to provision Exadata Infrastructure for Autonomous DB in OCI
 - Learn how to provision an Autonomous Container Database
 - Learn how to provision databases on your dedicated Autonomous Infrastructure
+- Learn how to setup VPN Connectivity to your Autonomous Exadata Infrastructure
 - Learn how to connect a developer client to an Autonomous Database
 - Learn how to build and deploying Python application stacks on dedicated autonomous infrastructure
 - Learn how to build and deploying node.js application stacks on dedicated autonomous infrastructure